The ketogenic diet is known for helping manage healthy blood sugar levels and busting cravings and midday energy slumps.

 Mix heavy cream with some cocoa powder and a little vanilla for an easy keto mousse.
 Add some low-carb sweetener, like monk fruit or stevia, if needed.
 Here’s an easy nutrient-dense version: Perfect Keto Chocolate Mousse

 “Low-carb” doesn’t always mean keto-approved.

-Many low-carb snacks (like Atkins products) will quickly kick you out of ketosis if you aren’t careful.
-This is because many of these so called “healthy low-carb” snacks are loaded with unnecessary ingredients that could spike your blood sugar and usually contain a very high protein content — both of which are big no-no’s on keto.
+Many low-carb snacks (like Atkins products, and even some paleo products) will quickly kick you out of ketosis if you aren’t careful.
+This is because many of these so-called “healthy low-carb” snacks are loaded with unnecessary ingredients that could spike your blood sugar.

-Remember, the ketogenic diet is damn near zero-carb and moderate protein.
-Here’s a reminder of the macronutrient distribution.
+Remember, the ketogenic diet is a very low-carb diet.
+Here’s a reminder of the macronutrient distribution:

 Try to stick to whole food-based snacks as much as possible — preferably homemade.
-But, we’ve provided a lot of quick ideas too for when that’s not possible or if you’re too lazy.
+That said, this guide provides a lot of quick and easy ideas for those times when cooking at home is not possible.

 And remember, food is supposed to go bad.

-Preservatives and fake ingredients have not been in the human diet until just recently and we are not well equipped to handle them.
+Preservatives and fake ingredients have not been in the human diet until the last hundred years or so and we are not well equipped to handle them.
 The body’s response is usually to create inflammation in response to food-like ingredients that it deems as “foreign.”